mostafa1ok/Template-Two-Website/README.md

 HTML AND CSS Template Website ,

-it has alot of work
+it has alot of work =>

    it has 2x solution with grid (only) and flex (only)

    alot of animation

    it has also alot of style with hover

    See it and Enjoy <3,,

+ alot of thanks and support @elzero web school